Corporate Governance Principles

 8. Size of the Board.
 The Board will assess its size from time to time.

 9. Committees of the Board.
 The Board will at all times have an audit committee, a compensation committee, and a committee or committees that address nominating and governance matters.
 All members of these committees will be independent directors under the applicable criteria established by the New York Stock Exchange.
 The Board may from time to time establish additional committees as necessary or appropriate.
-Committee members will be appointed by the Board.
+Committee members will be appointed by the Board upon recommendations from the Nominating, Governance and Public Affairs Committee.
 Consideration should be given to rotating committee members periodically, but rotation should not be mandated as a policy.

 11. Change in Professional Responsibilities.
-Individual directors who change the responsibility they held when they were elected to the Board should volunteer to resign from the Board.
-Such persons should not necessarily leave the Board.
-There should, however, be an opportunity for the Board through the Nominating, Governance and Public Affairs Committee to review the continued appropriateness of Board membership under the circumstances.
+Individual directors who change the responsibility they held when they were elected to the Board, including through additional service as set forth in paragraph 10, must volunteer to resign from the Board.
+The Nominating, Governance and Public Affairs Committee will then review the continued appropriateness of Board membership under the circumstances and determine whether or not to accept the resignation.

 12. Retirement.
 No director may be nominated to a new term if he or she would be over age 72 at the time of the election.

 13. Term Limits.
 The Board does not believe it should establish term limits.
-Such limits may lose the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and therefore provide an increasing contribution to the Board.
+Such limits may cause the loss of the contributions of directors who have been able to develop, over a period of time, increasing insight into the Company and therefore provide an increasing contribution to the Board.
 As an alternative to term limits, the Nominating, Governance and Public Affairs Committee reviews individual director evaluations annually in connection with re-nomination processes.

 14. Agenda and Meetings; Board Information.
 The Chairman will establish the agenda for each Board meeting.
 If the Company has a lead director, the Chairman will consult with the lead director in connection with establishing the agenda.
 Each Board member may suggest the inclusion of items on the agenda.
 Each Board member may raise at any Board meeting subjects that are not on the agenda for that meeting.